| Family MattersThis interview, done for Third Way on the

 Well, no, you see, I wouldnt.
 We are great apes, but

+we are not chimpanzees and they are not people.
 I suppose what she meant is that baboons are somebodies.

 They are not merely organic machines.